Also known as the "Emergency Go-Fast Button", a Power-Up

 - Let us not forget that all the playable characters in Mega Man X have "emergency acceleration" systems, commonly called dashing, available to give them a speed boost whenever they need to get away from something.
 Of course, since you can spam it indefinitely, it doesn't end up being used for emergencies so much as just finishing a stage in half the time.
 The same applies to Zero in Mega Man Zero, and most of the armor forms in Mega Man ZX.

-- Nitro boosts are a crucial element in the Ridge Racer games.
+- Nitro boosts are a crucial element in the Ridge Racer games since they were introduced in the PSP games.
 Nitro tanks are refilled by drifting (the faster and longer you drift, the faster the tanks refill).

 - A strange take on this is in Final Fantasy XII — while riding Chocobos, you can feed them Gysahl Greens to temporarily speed them up.
 Their eyes light up bright red.

 - The Magic Candle has two variations: